Charities that Accept Craft Donations

 9. Ronald McDonald House Charities

-At last but not the least, it is a nonprofit organization that provides housing and support to families of seriously ill children.
+Last but not least, Ronald McDonald House Charities is a nonprofit organization that provides housing and support to families of seriously ill children.
 The organization accepts donations of money, household items, and food to help support its mission.
 These donations help to provide a “home away from home” for families who must travel long distances to receive medical treatment for their children.

 Ronald McDonald House Charities also accepts donations of time and services from volunteers, who can help with activities like cooking, cleaning, and organizing events.
 The charity has an outstanding score of a solid 100% with 4 stars on Charity Navigator.